synw/django-mqueue/docs/settings/event_classes.rst

 Event classes
 ^^^^^^^^^^^^^

-The default settings plays well with `django-admin-bootstraped
+The default settings play well with `django-admin-bootstraped
 <https://github.com/django-admin-bootstrapped/django-admin-bootstrapped/>`_.

 You can define your custom set of event classes and the corresponding